-Appointed Task Force members should have a diverse fire service background and be familiar with FIRESCOPE and current issues impacting the California fire service.
+Task Force (TF) members typically hold the rank of Battalion or Division Chief.
 The TF's main function is to provide operational and functional expertise in the areas of mutual aid, ICS, and MACS.
 At the direction of the Ops Team, the TF maintains the ICS 420-1 Field Operations Guide and manages projects as assigned to define and clarify ICS functions as they apply to a variety of disciplines.

 The TF meets monthly.
-The meetings are held at different locations around the state and typically convene for two days.
-Length of the meeting may be adjusted by the Chairperson as needed to handle the current workload.
+The meetings are held at different locations around the state and typically cover two days.
+Length of the meeting may be adjusted by the Chair as needed to handle the current workload.
+Meeting dates and locations are determined by collective agreement of the TF members.